 If you request injured spouse relief by checking the applicable box on Line 5 Schedule 7, DOR will stop processing your return and send you information on next steps.
 The tax return and any refund due will be held until the claim is processed to allow DOR to allocate refunds accordingly.

 Information on any pending offsets will come from the requesting agency or organization.
-The injured spouse must work with them directly.
+The injured spouse must contact the requesting agency or organization directly to let them know they are requesting injured spouse relief.
 DOR will honor the requesting agency’s decision in processing your tax return and any refund due.
+To finalize the process, DOR will mail Schedule IN-40SA to the taxpayer to complete and return to DOR.

 I already filed a tax return or received my tax refund, can I still claim injured spouse?